Ayumu-J-S/Facial-Expression-Detection/README.md

 # Facial-Expression-Detection
-This program detects the emotion of a person (or people) from their facial expression.
+This program detects the emotion of a person (or people) from their facial expression.<br>
+In order to run the detection program, run `main.py` in *src* directory without any parameters.
+The program will ask you to choose the display mode or train mode.
+If you choose the display mode, the program will detects your face and emotion according to your facial expression.
+On the other hand, if you choose the train mode, then you will be able to train the model.
+Just make sure that you specify the right directories for training when you are running the program in the train mode.
+You can do this by changing the variable `train_dir` and `val_dir`.